RiccardoKyriacou/Bcop_GRC_quiescence/03_expressed_GRC_genes/README.md

 ---

-### Step 8 — BLASTn of expressed GRC-linked genes against *B. impatiens* and *L. ingenua*
+### Step 8 — tBLASTn of expressed GRC-linked genes against *B. impatiens* and *L. ingenua*

-To assess cross-species conservation of confidently expressed GRC-linked loci, we perform BLASTn searches of expressed GRC nucleotide sequences against the full genome assemblies (GRCs and core chromosomes) of two other fungus gnat species with assembled GRC genomes:
+To assess cross-species conservation of confidently expressed GRC-linked loci, we perform tBLASTn searches of expressed GRC-loci transcripts against the full genome assemblies (GRCs and core chromosomes) of two other fungus gnat species with assembled GRC genomes:
 *Bradysia impatiens* and *Lycoriella ingenua* (Hodson et al. 2026).